|

 The land and cruise price includes

-and chauffeurs on the mainland and semi-private excursions with
+and chauffeur on the mainland and semi-private excursions with a certified naturalist on the Galapagos Islands, entrance fees,

 sharing a guest room.
 For a detailed description of our services,